lammps/lammps/doc/src/Howto_bpm.rst

 ensures all bonded neighbors are still included in the neighbor list in case bonds break between neighbor list builds.
-If bond breakage is disabled during a simulation run by setting the *break* keyword to *no*, a zero coul weight for 1-2 bonds can be used to exclude bonded neighbors from the neighbor list builds.
+If bond breakage is disabled during a simulation run by setting the *break* keyword to *no*, a zero coul weight for 1-2 bonds can be used to exclude bonded atoms from the neighbor list builds.
 This can be useful for post-processing, or to determine pair interaction properties between distinct bonded particles.